Omkar211202/Omkar_Notes/content/MBA/Macroeconomics.md

 - $M4$ = M3 + total deposits with Post office excluding NSC.

 ### Keynesian demand for money.
-- transaction motive.
+- transaction motive: People need money to carry out day-to-day transactions.
-- precautionary.
+- precautionary: People need money to meet emergencies (safety net)
-- Speculative.
+- Speculative: make quick gains if any economic or investment opportunity is available

 ### Bank
-functions of bank:
+functions of Central bank
- - currency authority
+ - currency authority: issues currency for the whole economy.
- - banker to govt
+ - banker to govt: stores and maintains treasury for them
- - controller of money supply and credit
+ - controller of money supply and credit via Monetary policy
- - bankers bank and supervisor.
+ - bankers bank and supervisor: banks deposit and borrow from the central bank.
- - custodian of foreign exchange.
+ - custodian of foreign exchange: maintains foreign currency for strategic reasons like currency price adjustments, foreign trade etc.

 ### Monetary policy:
 - Repo Rates: Rates at which RBI lends to commercial rates.